GorokhovSemyon/TextClassification/README.md

 ## Advance text classification

-This notebook is devoted to the deep analysis of different hyperparameters, to find correlations between them and quality.
+This notebook is connected to the deep analysis of different hyperparameters, to find correlations between them and quality.

 ## QASystem_Ru